16 July 2021

 The competition aims to increase the visibility of the significant research contributions made by the UK to computer science by postgraduate students.

-Due to the substantial number of high-quality dissertation entries, the committee extended their examining time to ensure that they found the one dissertation that stood above the others.
-The troubles caused by coronavirus only exacerbated the decision making time.
+Due to the substantial number of high-quality dissertation entries, the committee had to extend their examining time to ensure that they found the one dissertation that stood above the others.